 It can remove fragile leaves, especially tiny ones, but that’s not a concern for Sempervivum, as their leaves tend to be firm and strong.
-You can avoid spraying the leaves if you’re worried, though.
+You can avoid spraying the leaves of the hens and chicks plants if you’re worried, though.

 Once your plant is ready, dig a hole deep enough for the root ball to fit into.
-Place your plant inside and cover the roots thoroughly.
+Place the hens and chicks inside and cover the roots thoroughly.
 Pat down the soil tightly around the plant as if tucking it into bed.
 Make sure all of the roots are covered.

 Wait a week or more to water your hens and chicks after planting.
 This allows any damage to the roots to heal and helps prevent root rot.

 A close-up of a red Sempervivum or growing Hens and Chicks.

 Some houseplant enthusiasts choose to grow Hens and Chicks indoors, but after trying growing Hens and Chicks indoors myself and seeing many unhappy hens and chicks in other gardeners’ homes, I don’t recommend it.

 Sempervivums are full-sun plants.
 This means that even a southern-facing window isn’t truly enough light for them.
 You can see when these plants don’t have enough light when their leaves begin to turn downward (almost like a little plant frown).